xpack/web-doxygen/website/docs/manual/pages/autolink.md

 <dl class="doxySectionUser">
 <dt>Note 3: </dt>
 <dd>
-<p>For Javadoc compatibility a # may be used instead of a :: in the patterns above.</p>
+For Javadoc compatibility a # may be used instead of a :: in the patterns above.
 </dd>
 </dl>